idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_results.md

 mpiexec -n 6 blue_crab-opt -i neu.i
 ```

-Note: With source-code access to Pronghorn
+Note: With source-code access to BlueCrab, once you have compiled the executable you may run:

 ```language=Bash
 mpiexec -n 6 ~/projects/bluecrab/blue_crab-opt -i neu.i